 \begin{proof} ($\Rightarrow$) If $H$ acts on~$X$, and $X$ is compact, then $\Prob(X)$ is a nonempty, compact, convex $H$-space \csee{Prob(X)CpctConvexEg}.
 So $H$ has a fixed point in $\Prob(X)$; this fixed point is the desired $H$-invariant measure.

 \medbreak

 ($\Leftarrow$) Suppose $C$ is a nonempty, compact, convex $H$-space.
-By replacing $C$ with the convex closure of a single $H$-orbit, we may assume $C$ is separable; then $C$ is metrizable \csee{CpctFrechet->Metrizable}.
+By replacing $C$ with the closure of the convex hull of a single $H$-orbit, we may assume $C$ is separable; then $C$ is metrizable \csee{CpctFrechet->Metrizable}.
 Since $H$ is amenable, this implies there is an $H$-invariant probability measure~$\mu$ on~$C$.
 Since $C$ is convex and compact, the center of mass

 belongs to~$C$ \csee{CenterInC}.
 Since $\mu$ is $H$-invariant (and the $H$-action is by linear maps), a simple calculation shows that $p$ is $H$-invariant \csee{CenterInvt}. \end{proof}